Skip to main content

 • Outcome-Based Programs ∞ These require meeting a specific health goal, such as achieving a certain cholesterol level or blood pressure reading.

 For health-contingent programs, HIPAA allows incentives up to 30% of the cost of health coverage (or 50% for programs designed to prevent or reduce tobacco use).
-This incentive can be based on the cost of if dependents are able to participate.
+This incentive can be based on the cost of family coverage if dependents are able to participate.
 This is where the primary conflict with the ADA arises.

 How Do the ADA and HIPAA Rules Differ?